-She recently reiterated her buy rating on CBS Corporation (NYSE:CBS) with an $80 price target (38% upside).
-According to Martin, CBS’s All Access streaming service and Showtime’s over-the-top channel will reach over 8 million subscribers by 2020.
+He recently reiterated his buy rating on CBS Corporation (NYSE:CBS) with an $72 price target (44% upside).
+According to Goss, CBS’s All Access streaming service and Showtime’s over-the-top channel will reach over 8 million subscribers by 2020.
 As a result, All Access and Showtime alone could generate revenue of $1.2 billion for CBS in 2020.

-Overall, CBS has received 11 recent buy ratings and 3 hold ratings.
-But it is the average analyst price target on CBS of $75 that catches the eye.
+Overall, CBS has received 11 recent buy ratings and three hold ratings.
+But it is the average analyst price target on CBS of $66.50 that catches the eye.
 This translates into impressive upside potential for CBS of 31% in the next 12 months.
 Note that the stock has also just received its highest price target yet of $81 from top Benchmark analyst Daniel Kernos.

 Smart Money Stocks to Buy: Alibaba (BABA)

 Chinese e-commerce giant Alibaba (NYSE:BABA) hasn’t peformed well this year.
 BABA, which now has a market cap of under $400 billion, could find rejuvenated growth from the rapid increase in the Chinese middle and upper middle classes.